ralexme/ChatClear-Plugin-By-RalexME/README.md

-# ChatClear By RalexME 🔜
+# ChatClear By RalexME 🗯
 Commands:
    - /clear chat

-Description:
-   - The chat cleaning plugin for u'r server, believe you don't need it.
+      - Cleaning chat for the player.

-All this about beautifully design everywhere but only not in the code 😂
+File Update/Design:

+   - Updated some files, better expirience with comments!
+   - Updated folders, and source code design.

+In Development:
+   - nothing (Finished)

+Maded with love by RalexME ❤️